Pro-Machina-Solutions/odl_testing/README.md

 # odl_testing
-A repository for to track learning of the ODL Live route optimiser
+A repository to track learning of the ODL Live route optimiser